Whether you want to distribute an album, an EP, LP or single, they are referred to as "Releases" in your account.

 Pre-order is available for Amazon & iTunes, provided the release date is at least 1 day in the future.
 Considering that it takes 2-5 days for delivery to stores after licensing, Soundrop recommends setting a release date at least 4 weeks in advance to provide enough time to get your music licensed, distributed, and ingested into those stores for pre-orders.

-20) After your album has been submitted.
+19) After your release has been submitted.
 It will be displayed in "Processing" with each store listed underneath.
-Our inspectors will take a look at your album to make sure that it meets the music stores' guidelines and standards.
+Our inspectors will take a look at your release to make sure that it meets the music stores' guidelines and standards.
 Once they approve it, it will move to "Licensing" for cover songs and then "In delivery".

 Licensing can take up to 2 weeks to complete, and delivery may take 2-5 days to all partners.

-Once your album is delivered, it will move to "Live".
+Once your release is delivered, it will move to "Live".

 That's it!
-Click "Assets" to get to work on another release if you have another one ready to go.
+Click "My Music" to get to work on another release if you have another one ready to go.